Status: In operation

-Gaia will launch on a Soyuz-STB/Fregat-MT launch vehicle from the European Spaceport in Kourou, French Guiana.
+Gaia launched on a Soyuz-STB/Fregat-MT launch vehicle from the European Spaceport in Kourou, French Guiana.

-After launch, Gaia will unfold a ‘skirt’ just over 10 m in diameter.
-This will act as both a sunshade to permanently shade the telescopes and allow their temperatures to drop to below –100°C, and as a power generator for the spacecraft.
+After launch, Gaia unfolded a ‘skirt’ just over 10 m in diameter.
+This acts as both a sunshade to permanently shade the telescopes and allow their temperatures to drop to below –100°C, and as a power generator for the spacecraft.
 The underside of the shield is partially covered with solar panels and will always be facing the Sun, generating electricity to operate the spacecraft and its instruments.

 Gaia has its roots in ESA’s Hipparcos mission (1989-1993), which catalogued more than 100 000 stars to high precision, and more than a million to lesser precision.
 Now, some 20 years later, Gaia will launch on its mission to catalogue a thousand million stars, measuring each star's position and motion 200 times more accurately than Hipparcos, and producing 10 000 times more data than its predecessor.

 The Gaia mission was approved in 2000 as an ESA Cornerstone mission.
 It is a fully European mission.